YCAMInterlab/ofxTimeline/README.md

     //--------------------------------------------------------------
     void MyClass::receivedBang(ofxTLBangEventArgs& bang){
       ofLogNotice("Bang fired from track " + bang->track.getName());
-      if(bang->track.getName() == "trigger particles"){
+      if(bang.track->getName() == "trigger particles"){
         particleGenerator.start(); //some example response
       }
     }
+.
     Inheritance: ofxTLTrack -> ofxTLKeyframes -> ofxTLBangs

 ### Tweens ###
 ![Tweens](http://www.jamesgeorge.org/images/ofxtimeline/github/TweenTrack.png)

 Tweens change a value between a min and max range smoothly over time, edited with keyframes that have interpolation.

 Right clicking a keyframe on the timeline brings up a selection window to change the interpolation value.
-These are based on the Penner equations found in ofxTween (
+These are based on the Penner equations found in [ofxTween](https://github.com/arturoc/ofxTween)

     Inheritance: ofxTLTrack -> ofxTLKeyframes -> ofxTLTweens

 ### Flags ###
 ![Flags](http://www.jamesgeorge.org/images/ofxtimeline/github/FlagTrack.png)

-Inheritance  hierarchy:
+Flags are like Bangs but allow the user to enter text on each flag.
+The value can be read in the event

+    //--------------------------------------------------------------
+    void MyClass::receivedBang(ofxTLBangEventArgs& bang){
+      ofLogNotice("Bang fired from track " + bang.flag);
+    }
+.
-ofxTLTrack -> ofxTLKeyframes -> ofxTLBangs -> ofxTLFlags
+    Inheritance: ofxTLTrack -> ofxTLKeyframes -> ofxTLBangs -> ofxTLFlags

 ### Switches ###
 ![Switches](http://www.jamesgeorge.org/images/ofxtimeline/github/SwitchTrack.png)

+Switches provide a simple control to turn regions of the timeline on and off.

-ofxTLTrack -> ofxTLBangs -> ofxTLSwitches
+    Inheritance: ofxTLTrack -> ofxTLBangs -> ofxTLSwitches

 ### VideoTrack ###
 ![VideoTrack](http://www.jamesgeorge.org/images/ofxtimeline/github/VideoTrack.png)

+VideoTracks let a user interactively scrub through a video and sequence effects in time with the playback.
+When a video track is added the video playback will control the playback of the entire timeline.

+        ofxTLVideoTrack* videoTrack = timeline.addVideoTrack("Video", videoPath);
+        if(videoTrack != NULL){ //in the case the video load failed check against null timeline.setFrameRate(videoTrack->getPlayer()->getTotalNumFrames()/videoTrack->getPlayer()->getDuration());
+            timeline.setDurationInFrames(videoTrack->getPlayer()->getTotalNumFrames());
+            timeline.setTimecontrolTrack(videoTrack); //video playback will control the time
+        }

+The timeline's duration must match the video's duration.

     ofxTLTrack -> ofxTLImageTrack -> ofxTLVideoTrack
-ofxTLVideoTrack can control time

 ### AudioTrack ###
 ![AudioTrack](http://www.jamesgeorge.org/images/ofxtimeline/github/AudioTrack.png)

+AudioTracks let a user interactively scrub through an audio track and sequence effects in time.

+To add an AudioTrack

+    ofxTimeline timeline;
+    ofxTLAudioWaveform waveform;

+In your .cpp file

+    //--------------------------------------------------------------
+    void testApp::keyPressed(int key){
+        //... setup stuff
+        timeline.addTrack("Track", &waveform);
+        waveform.loadSoundfile("myAudioFile.wav");
+        timeline.setDurationInSeconds(waveform.getDuration());
+    }

+    //--------------------------------------------------------------
+    void testApp::keyPressed(int key){
+        if(key == ' '){
+    		//timeline.togglePlay();
+    		waveform.togglePlay();
+    	}

+The timeline's duration must match the audio's duration.

     ofxTLTrack -> ofxTLImageTrack -> ofxTLVideoTrack
-AudioTrack can control time

 External Custom Tracks
 ### CameraTrack ###